 The ISMGs describe the characteristics evident in student responses and align with the identified assessment objectives.
+Assessment objectives are drawn from the unit objectives and are contextualised for the requirements of the assessment instrument.

 Schools cannot change or modify an ISMG for use with summative internal assessment.